ali-safari-tec/MyUtilities/README.md

 <div align="center">

-### DLL for use in general C# programs
+### Utility Library for C# Applications

-A C# library that includes methods such as (hash sring, Http Manager, build JSON with text & convert JSON to simple text, get value with key in JSON file and data base services).
+A collection of reusable utility classes and helper methods designed to simplify common tasks in C# applications.

+Includes tools for hashing, HTTP requests, JSON processing, database operations, file management, and other frequently used functionalities.

 <br>